- Complete your Application for Admission.

 - Complete the Admissions Checklist above.

 - LAUNCH!
-Students admit type on the application is First-Year Student.
+The student's admit type on the application is First-Year Student.

 - Complete the UND Health Form.